aerospike/aerospike-client-csharp/Framework/README.md

 **Contents**

 * **Aerospike.sln**
 	C# library and demonstration programs with full functionality.
-Supported compile targets are AnyCPU, x64 (64-bit) and x86 (32-bit).
 The projects are:

 	* **AerospikeClient**
 		C# client library.